 This recipe of vegetable manchurian yields crispy and delicious veg balls in manchurian sauce.
 If making gravy veg manchurian, do use bread crumbs to keep the balls crisp for longer.

 I have adapted this veg manchurian recipe from this chicken manchurian recipe on the blog.
 This recipe can be used to make dry veg manchurian and gravy as well.
 More details in the step by step instructions below.
+If you are making this for a party, then add them to the manchurian gravy just before serving.
+This way they remain crisp for longer.

 Video of veg manchurian recipe